klembot/chapbook/guide/state/continuity.md

 Because state is retained across sessions, you _must_ use the [`{restart link}` insert][restart-insert] in order to start the story fresh once you begin using state in your stories.
 If you only link back to the first passage, variables will remain in the state they were at the end of play--which is likely to produce weird results.

 {% hint style='working' %}
-Additional functionality related to saving progress, such as being able to share saved states between browsers or devices, or allowing players on a device the ability to have more than one save, is being considered.
+Additional functionality related to saving progress, such as being able to share saved states between browsers or devices, or allowing players on a device the ability to have more than one save, may come in a future version of Chapbook.
 {% endhint %}

 [^1]: In fact, you'll often see a loading indicator briefly when this occurs, instead of the page reappearing instantly.